google/product_video_ads/README.md

 The columns:

-- _Template Video_: file name as present in the bucket on Google Cloud Storage
+- _Template Video_: video filename as present in the bucket on Google Cloud Storage
 - _Offset \[s\]_: number of seconds from the start of the video at which product elements should be shown
 - _Duration \[s\]_: amount of seconds for which the product elements should be shown
 - _Placement ID_: reference to the spatial arrangement of the product elements (title, image etc.) at this time.
 This number may be the same for all lines if all positions in a template video are graphically identical and all product elements are to be shown at the same time.